Lamb Heart Curry Recipe

 Give it a go.

-I was simply delicious and look absolutely amazing.
+It was simply delicious and looked absolutely amazing.

 Add Your Heading Text Here